-- NiFi should reside on the AP side to automatically identify the legitimate user. - NiFi should be non-intrusive, requiring no user active participation or user device modification. - NiFi uses physical signal information from users which is difficult to mimic, and it does not require password input from users.
+- NiFi should reside on the AP side to automatically identify the legitimate user. - NiFi should be non-intrusive, requiring no user active participation or user device modification. - NiFi uses physical signal information from user devices which is difficult to mimic.